mrkkrp/modalka/README.md

 packages also follow conventions of Emacs world, don't fight it, setup everything conventionally.

-This applies to actual editing itself, `grep`, `man`, `gnus` — all this is recommended to be called using key sequences and calling of these commands should not be modal, you only should make modal “intense” editing commands that you use very often.
+This applies to actual editing, `grep`, `man`, `gnus` — all these goodies are recommended to be called using key sequences and calling of these commands should not necessarily be modal, you only should make modal “intense” editing commands that you use very often.

 When you have your key bindings set up traditionally, you're OK.
 The only thing you need to change now is how you press the key bindings, make it